northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 ## Module load and unload example

-In the figure below, the software module stata/15 was loaded and then unloaded.
-After loading and unloading, module list was used to check that the STATA was loaded and unloaded.
+The software module `stata/15` was loaded and unloaded in the following code snippet.
+After each, `module list` displays loaded modules showing whether or not STATA was loaded.

 :::::{grid}
 ::::{grid-item}